Westerpark (park): Conception of the park

-In October 1866, city engineer Jacob van Niftrik submits his expansion plan for Amsterdam to the alderman for Public Works.
+In October 1866, city engineer Jacob van Niftrik submitted his expansion plan for Amsterdam to the alderman for Public Works.
 This plan recommends the creation of several major parks around the city, but does not include the future Westerpark.

 This plan is deemed too ambitious and costly and is rejected by the city council.
 As a result, the city's director of works, Jan Kalff, is asked to propose a more pragmatic plan, that would "synthesize developments that were underway, rather than steer developments itself".

 The original Westerpark is designed in 1890 by landscape architect Leonard Springer.
 While Westerpark was initially meant to be larger (around 10 hectares), its area is limited by the decision of the city to set up a gas plant, limiting its area to 5.63 hectares.

 Construction of the Westergasfabriek

 In 1883, the city grants a concession to the Imperial Continental Gas Association to create a plant that would produce town gas for street lighting.
 The buildings are designed by architect Isaac Gosschalk in the then-popular Dutch neo-renaissance style under the supervision of J. Pazzani, director of the new gas plant, who would decide on the location of the various buildings.
 This collaboration was intended to create a complex that would be both functional and aesthetically pleasing.

 At the time, the site includes several coal storage areas, treatment plants and office buildings that stands in a U-shape around an imposing water tower: